This expedition includes:

 Arrive at Basecamp

-All prepped and packed, the group departs Deer Hill Basecamp on Day 3 for the river launch in Mexican Hat, UT.
+All prepped and packed, the group departs Deer Hill Basecamp on Day 3 for the river launch at Sand Island, Utah.
 They will spend their days on the river, rafting class I and II+ rapids through the deep and sinuous sandstone canyons, exploring side channels, and hiking to overlook points high up the canyon walls.
 Participants learn to read the river, paddle a raft and inflatable kayaks, and even have the opportunity to try the oar rig.
 After each day of boating, the group makes camp on a sandy beach where they will prepare dinner, and enjoy the scenery.

 Return to Basecamp